 One of my very first “signature” desserts (we’re talking junior high here!) was a beautiful berry galette.
 I don’t love pie, but I LOVE a galette.
 I quickly realized that just about anything (sweet and savory!) can be layered into this crust and next thing I knew, my family was all “seriously, another galette, Candice?!”.
-But I didn’t care, I was in 7th grade and not a single person I knew could even say galette, so I’m queen.
 These days, galettes are way more common, which is good and equally like, wait a second, haven’t I been doing this for, like, ever.
 I’m just so ahead of my time.

-A galette is a thinned down, unfussy (aka, not as much work), refined in flavor, rusticly shaped French pie.
-And it’s glorious.
-And I promise you’ll be converted.
+A galette is a thinned down, unfussy (aka, not as much work), refined in flavor, rusticly shaped French pie (or a crostata in Italy).
+And it’s perfection.
+I promise you’ll be converted.
 Here, I am featuring lovely pears (grown in my backyard) that always seem to go ignored in the height of apple season.
-Spiced up with a few autumnal flavors, I’m sure you’ll love it!
-There are a few steps, but all super easy, and I’ll share my tips to make them even simpler!
+Spiced up with a few autumnal flavors, There are a few steps, but all super easy, and I’ll share my tips to make them even simpler!
 Easily justified to be breakfast with a little Greek yogurt on top, I hope you will keep my easiest dessert in the front of your recipe box.
-And when it comes to fillings – please try this recipe every season with your favorite fresh fruits – it’s so adaptable to whatever you like.
+And when it comes to fillings – please try this recipe every season with your favorite fresh fruits – it’s so adaptable to whatever you have on hand.

 AUTUMN PEAR GALETTE